-On notification of a live stranding the following protocol will be put in effect by the Disaster Management Control Centre.
+On notification of a live stranding the following protocol will be put in effect by the DRMC's Disaster Operations Centre (DOC).

-1.2 Communication to line functions
+1.2.
+Communication to line functions

-On notification of a live stranding, instructions will be given to the caller on what actions to take, and which actions to avoid.
-These instructions will be based on the National Response Strategy.
+On notification of a live stranding, instructions will be given to the caller by the DRM Centre call operator on what actions to take, and which actions to avoid.
+These instructions will be based on the 10 Key Points as listed in the attached Whale Stranding Sign.
 Once instructions have been given, the following line functions will be notified immediately and placed on standby as per the relevant official contact list in Annexure A:

-- Environmental Resource Management Department (ERMD)
+- Environmental Resource Management Department (ERMD) - Marine and Environmental Law Enforcement Unit

-- Disaster Risk Management
+- Disaster Risk Management Centre (DRMC), via the DOC

 - Solid Waste Management

-- Sport, Recreation and Amenities
+- · Sport, Recreation and Amenities

 - Communications

 - City Law Enforcement Agencies (LEAs), consisting of:

-- Metro Police
+- o Metro Police

 - o City Law Enforcement

 - Traffic Services

-1.3 Primary decision
+1.3.
+Primary decision

-On receiving information of a live stranding MCM will be contacted by the Disaster Management Control Centre.
-Details of the stranding will be communicated to the designated MCM officials, as per Annexure A. Initial information that will be provided to MCM will include:
+On receiving information of a live stranding DEA Oceans and Coasts will be contacted by the DRMC's Disaster Operations Centre (DOC).
+Details of the stranding will be communicated to the designated DEA Oceans and Coasts officials, as per Annexure A. Initial information that will be provided to DEA Oceans and Coasts will include: